Erutuon/parse-mediawiki-sql/README.md

 ## To do

 * Allow parsing the `.sql.gz` files offered on the  directly (at the moment, they must be un-gzipped first)
+* More helpful errors in the iterator returned by `parse_sql_insertions`.
+* Check that the iterator parses the whole set of SQL insertions.